 Andrew ended up in detention because he got caught taping Larry Lester's butt cheeks together.
 He confessed to the group that the pressure from his father, who was disappointed in him for not behaving as recklessly as he did in his high school days, led him to target Larry, whom he perceived as weak and vulnerable, through his father's perspective.

-Andrew's treatment of Larry is a direct result of the tribal relationship between jocks and nerds.
-His realization that he only picked on Larry to impress his father shows how the competitive nature of jock culture perpetuates a master-slave dynamic at the expense of the nerds like Larry.
+Andrew's treatment of Larry is a direct result of the symmetrical schismogenesis between jocks and nerds.
+His realization that he only picked on Larry to impress his father also shows how the competitive nature of jock culture perpetuates a master-slave dynamic at the expense of the nerds like Larry.
+It also reflects the master-slave dynamic between father and son because Andrew's remorse ultimately comes from the perceived embarrassment he imagines would come from Larry having to confront his own father about the encounter.
+He finds guilt in his comparisons to his and Larry's paternal relationships.

 BRIAN (to Andrew) That was you?
 ANDREW (to Brian) Yeah, you know him?
 BRIAN Yeah, I know him...
 ANDREW Well then you know how hairy he is, right?
 Well, when they pulled the tape off, most of his hair came off and some, some skin too...
 CLAIRE Oh my God...
 ANDREW And the bizarre thing is, is that I did it for my old man...I tortured this poor kid, because I wanted him to think that I was cool.
 He's always going off about, you know, when he was in school...all the wild things he used to do.